echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 Network Security is a set of security capabilities which is articulated as part of a defense strategy, e.g. Defense In Depth {{NIST-DID}}, Zero Trust, SASE/SSE, etc. and can trigger and enable other security capabilities such as sandboxing, Data Loss Prevention, Cloud Access Service Broker (CASB), etc. One constituency is a Web Proxy, combining both a TLS proxy and an application level (HTTP) proxy.

-In the same way that {{I-D.draft-ietf-opsec-ns-impact}} showed the impact of TLS1.3 on operational security, a loss of visibility of the SNI as indicator of compromise (see {{I-D.draft-ietf-opsec-indicators-of-compromise}}) will have mostly two types of implications
+In the same way that {{I-D.draft-ietf-opsec-ns-impact}} showed the impact of TLS1.3 on operational security, a loss of visibility of the SNI as indicator of compromise (see {{I-D.draft-ietf-opsec-indicators-of-compromise}}) has two main implications

 ### Implications from loss of Meta Data

 The loss of visibility of the SNI, at TLS level, will prevent transparent proxies from applying corporate policies to manage risk and compliancy.
 Typical examples:

-* categories of compromised sites cannot be applied anymore, leading employees to potential cybersecurity risk for them and for their organization and alternative approaches to block access to theses sites need to be found
+* categories of compromised sites cannot be applied anymore, exposing employees and their organisations to potential cybersecurity risks; alternative approaches to block access to theses sites need to be found
-* corporate lists of excluded sites for compliancy reasons need alternatives ways to be blocked.
+* corporate lists of excluded sites for compliance or policy reasons need alternatives ways to be blocked.

 ### Implications from loss of Selective Decrypt

 TLS proxies also have the ability to selectively intercept, avoiding any visibility into or modification of the original application protocol payload - but such selective intercept relies heavily on knowledge of the origin content server hostname, which can be extracted in plaintext from the TLS ClientHello SNI (server name) field.

-This capabilities allows the application proxy, in particular an HTTPS proxy to engage efficiently specific security controls, e.g. Data Loss Prevention, Sandboxing, etc.
+This capability allows the application proxy, in particular an HTTPS proxy to engage efficiently specific security controls, e.g. Data Loss Prevention, Sandboxing, etc.

-The loss of SNI visibility will make it more difficult for corporate user flows to be intercepted and impossible when this is BYOD use cases.
+The loss of SNI visibility will make it more difficult for corporate user flows to be intercepted, with it becoming impossible for BYOD use cases.

-This will create inefficiencies, require more resources, and increase security risks themselves.
+This will create inefficiencies, will require more resources and will increase security risks.
 It will also be counter productive for privacy itself as it may require the proxy to decrypt the whole TLS connection.

 # Specific implications for SMBs

-Small and Medium Business (SMBs) form a particular vulnerable subset of enterprises and organizations and span from Small Office Home Office (SOHO, sometimes a one person business) to Medium Business with strong variations depending on the country (a 50 employee company is considered the upper range of SMB business in developing countries while it is up to 25’000 in some developed countries).
+Small and Medium Business (SMBs) form a particularly vulnerable subset of enterprises and organizations and span from Small Office Home Office (SOHO, sometimes a one person business) to Medium Business with strong variations depending on the country (a 50 employee company is considered the upper range of SMB business in developing countries while it is up to 25’000 in some developed countries).

-Yet it leaves a large range of organizations with very limited capabilities to defend themselves, a security which is often outsourced to Managed Security Service Providers (Among which many Operators, mid range and small service providers).
+Irrespective of definitions, many SMBs have very limited in-house capabilities to defend themselves, with security often outsourced to Managed Security Service Providers (typically operators, mid range and small service providers).

-For them, the above ‘education’ use case would apply in similar ways, opening, by ripple effect, the same issues found by major service providers and in particular by smaller ones (see next section).
+For them, the issues outlined in the ‘education’ use case detailed above would apply in similar ways, opening, by ripple effect, the same issues found by major service providers and in particular by smaller ones (see next section).

 # Public Network Service Providers